 - Buy whole bean and grind it fresh if at all possible

 - Store your beans in an airtight container

 - Keep your beans away from sunlight and heat

-- Use the freezer for longer-term storage
+- Use the freezer for storing coffee longer-term

 - When using coffee from the freezer, take out only as much as you need, moving quickly.
 Then put the rest back in the freezer ASAP!